July 16, 2024 how to repot an orchid

 1. Prepare Your Workstation

-Set up a clean area to work, ideally covered with newspaper or plastic to catch debris/soil etc. Double check all your tools are sterilized to prevent infections.
-And soak your potting mix in boiling water for 20 minutes to sterilize it and then let it cool down.
+And soak your potting mix in boiling water for about 20 minutes to sterilize it before letting it cool down.

 2. Remove the Orchid from Its Pot